Guero: Background

 Güero (pron.
 IPA ['wero]) means "blond" in Mexican Spanish, but can also refer to a light-skinned person.
 MTV described the term as being "Mexican slang for a blond-haired, fair-skinned Caucasian".

-Beck was raised in a prominently Chicano area of Los Angeles.
+Beck was raised in a predominantly Chicano area of Los Angeles.
 In an interview with ABC's Nightline, Beck said the term "guero" was "something that I'd hear growing up.
 Something I'd hear on the street, walking to school or something, I'd get called a 'Guero'. ...
 It's just a word that stuck in my head and I wanted to do something with that at some point. ...
 I ended up, in the end, just kind of doing this almost journalistic kind of look at that whole time."

 The title of track 2, "Qué Onda Guero" (or "¿Qué onda, güero?"), is Mexican slang for "what up, whitey?"

 Recording

 The album was recorded over a period of nine months, following a year and a half of touring in the aftermath of the September 11 attacks.
-Several other events contributed to the writing of the songs, including the death of Beck's friend Elliott Smith and Beck's impending child with wife Marissa Ribisi.
+Several other events contributed to the writing of the songs, including the death of Beck's friend Elliott Smith and the impending birth of Beck's child with wife Marissa Ribisi.
 The song "Broken Drum" is dedicated to Smith.
 More than 15 songs were considered for the final running order of the album.

 "Hell Yes" features spoken contributions from Christina Ricci, who happened to be in the studio at the time of recording.
 Beck and the Dust Brothers had spent weeks auditioning sushi waitresses around Los Angeles but chose Ricci after she "tried it and just absolutely nailed it".
 She is credited as "Kurisuti-na" in the album's liner notes.

 Jack White of the White Stripes plays bass on "Go It Alone".
 Money Mark, solo artist and keyboardist for the Beastie Boys, plays the organ on "Earthquake Weather".
 Petra Haden, formerly of That Dog and the Rentals, provides an intricate backing vocal track for "Rental Car".